Images in Vogue

 Images in Vogue is a Canadian new wave group formed in 1981 in Vancouver.
-It originally consisted of vocalist Dale Martindale, guitarist Don Gordon (later of Numb), synth players Joe Vizvary and Glen Nelson, bassist Gary Smith, and percussionist Kevin Crompton (better known as cEvin Key).
+It originally consisted of vocalist Dale Martindale, guitarist Don Gordon (later of Numb), synth players Joe Vizvary and Glen Nelson, bassist Gary Smith, and percussionist Kevin Crompton (better known as cEvin Key, later of Skinny Puppy).
 The band's manager was Kim Clarke Champniss, who later became a MuchMusic VJ.

 History

 1980–1991: formation and Canadian popularity

+Images in Vogue formed in 1980 during the new wave period; synth player Joe Vizvary was inspired by groups such as OMD, the Human League, Simple Minds and the Cure.
 The band released four EPs before their full-length debut, 1985's In the House.
 Their first notable chart hit was "Lust for Love", from the 1983 self-titled EP.
 The EP reached No. 97 on the Canadian albums chart.
 Gordon left the band in 1984, and was replaced by Ed Shaw.

-Their debut album, 1985's In the House reached No. 85 on the Canadian albums chart.
+Their debut album, 1985's In the House, reached No. 85 on the Canadian albums chart.
 IIV was recognized for their hard work with a Juno Award nomination for Most Promising Group in November 1985.
 Their song "In the House" won the 1986 CASBY Award for Single of the Year, with the band named Group of the Year.